victoraditya/agent-gke-demo/observability.md

     # Or export to Google Cloud Trace
     ```

-### Option C: Google Cloud Trace (Native)
-Since you are on GCP, you can send traces directly to Cloud Trace.

-1. Add `opencensus-ext-stackdriver` to `requirements.txt`.
-2. It links the "Trace" in GCP Console to the "Log" entry.

 ---

 ## 4. Recommendation for You

-**Start with Option A (LangSmith)** for development.
-It is purpose-built for debugging prompts.
+**Start with Option A (Google Cloud Trace)**.
+It is native to the platform and requires zero extra setup with ADK.

 **Move to Option B (OpenTelemetry)** for production if your company uses Dynatrace/Splunk, so your AI metrics sit alongside your database metrics.